Forecasting Macroeconomic Tail Risk in Real Time: Do Textual Data Add Value?: Concluding Remarks

-\section{Concluding remarks}
+\section{Concluding Remarks}

-We have analyzed the value added by textual predictors for quantile now- and forecasts of macroeconomic time series.
-Our high-dimensional setup comprised forecasting methods with both linear and non-linear quantile-specific predictive relationships, and we considered different sets of predictors.
+We have analyzed the added value of text-based predictors for quantile predictions of macroeconomic time series.
+Our high-dimensional setup included forecasting methods with both linear and non-linear quantile-specific predictive relationships, and we considered different sets of predictors.

+Although forecast performance varied across quantiles and target variables, altogether, combinations of FRED and text-based predictors produced the most accurate forecasts, especially in the tails.
+Tone-adjusted text-based predictors added further value as predictors compared to unadjusted ones alone.
 Overall, Gaussian Process Regressions and QR Forests prevailed in terms of tail forecast accuracy, suggesting that non-linear predictive relationships are a promising route to follow in tail forecasting.

-Although forecast performance varied across quantiles and target variables, altogether, combinations of \textit{FRED} and textual predictors produced the most accurate forecasts, especially in the tails.
-In cases where adding the news attention measures did not provide gains in forecast accuracy, they were not detrimental either.
-Hence, the benefits from incorporating textual data tend to outweigh the risks.
+In summary, our empirical results suggest that researchers using FRED data for tail risk forecasting should exploit the additional information contained in textual data.
+We find that the most precise tail risk predictions can be achieved when using non-linear models with economic indicators and (tone-adjusted) topic proportions.
+Our results can be of value to researchers, forecasters and policy makers alike.

 \spacing{1.00}